anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 Security Requirements
 ---------------------

-Chapter 2 (:ref:`ref_arch/openstack/chapters/chapter02:cloud infrastructure security requirements`
-and :ref:`ref_arch/openstack/chapters/chapter02:security recommendations`) gathers all requirements and recommendations regarding security topics developed in this chapter.
+In the chapter 2, the :ref:`ref_arch/openstack/chapters/chapter02:cloud infrastructure security requirements` and :ref:`ref_arch/openstack/chapters/chapter02:security recommendations` sections gather all requirements and recommendations regarding security topics developed in this chapter.

 Cloud Infrastructure and VIM Security
 -------------------------------------